Dodgers vs. Brewers Player Props Betting Odds

 Betts Stats

-- Betts has picked up at least one hit in four straight games.
-During his last five outings he is batting .368 with two doubles, two walks and four RBI.
+- Betts enters this game looking to extend his five-game hit streak.
+During his last five outings he is hitting .526 with two doubles, three walks and four RBI.

 Betts Recent Games